-Risk How addressed through risk assessment Details Residual risk score Council purchases or develops property that cannot be leased SECURITY OF INCOME Council will aim to buy tenanted properties or will require a prelet agreement in the event that it develops properties for let Low Council purchases a tenanted property but tenant leaves SECURITY OF INCOME/ LOCATION AND SECTOR/ THE PROPERTY Council will undertake due diligence around tenants.
+Risk How addressed through risk assessment Details Residual risk score Council purchases or develops property that cannot be leased SECURITY OF INCOME Council will aim to buy tenanted properties or will require a pre- let agreement in the event that it develops properties for let Low Council purchases a tenanted property but tenant leaves SECURITY OF INCOME/ LOCATION AND SECTOR/ THE PROPERTY Council will undertake due diligence around tenants.
 It will also try and acquire properties that are flexible (i.e. not bespoke) and in locations where there is demand Low Tenants default on payments SECURITY OF INCOME Provisions built into leases (as with OEP) to provide protection Rent deposits considered as appropriate.
 Parent company guarantees may also be sought if applicable.
-Low Rental income dips in light of market conditions SECURITY OF CAPITAL For tenanted properties, Council will review lease length, rent review clauses etc to understand what protection is built in.
-For new developments or new lets, financial assessment to reflect the risk of lower rents Medium Value of capital investment reduces because of market conditions LOCATION AND SECTOR/ SECURITY OF CAPITAL Council is not exempt from the impact of the wider economy but a) will commission market appraisal information b) will consider the location and sector and c) aims to hold assets for the long term so that it can "ride" out short term market impacts Medium Council purchases property requiring substantial repairs and maintenance PROPERTY RISK Property condition survey undertaken by qualified surveyors as part of due diligence and costs can be factored into financial assessment.
+Low Rental income dips in light of market conditions SECURITY OF CAPITAL For tenanted properties, Council Med will review lease length, rent review clauses etc to understand what protection is built in.
+For new developments or new lets, financial assessment to reflect the risk of lower rents Value of capital investment reduces because of market conditions LOCATION AND SECTOR/ SECURITY OF CAPITAL Council is not exempt from the impact of the wider economy but Council purchases property requiring substantial repairs and maintenance PROPERTY RISK Property condition survey undertaken by qualified surveyors as part of due diligence and costs can be factored into financial assessment.
 Low